Modi clamps down on Kashmir, and India loves him for it

 To his critics, Modi is an authoritarian manipulator who wants to turn India into an avowedly Hindu nation.
 But to his supporters, Modi is an incorruptible ascetic unafraid to tell the truth — a man who understands what it means to be poor but, like so many of his supporters, wants India to be treated with respect by the rest of the world.

 Indian prime ministers have long been expected to be unapproachable and intellectual.
-They were people like Indira Gandhi, scion of India’s most powerful family, and Manmohan Singh, with his expressionless face, blue turban and PhD in economics.
+They were people like Indira Gandhi, scion of India’s most powerful family, and Manmohan Singh, with his expressionless face, blue turban and Ph.D. in economics.

 Not Modi, who has carefully crafted a different public image.
 Even as he avoids unscripted moments — he rarely talks to reporters, and most of his appearances are in TV speeches or political rallies — he is still seen by many as an Indian everyman.